Ledger Gateway Override

 - Associations: {copy the association block from the command}

-Validate against property-index before writing.
+Validate against property-index and custom-events.json before writing.
 Return created/updated IDs.

 ")